Disentangling Uncertainty in Machine Translation Evaluation: Abstract

 \section{Abstract}

-Neural-based machine translation (MT) evaluation metrics are progressing fast.
-However, these systems are often hard to interpret and might produce unreliable scores when human references or assessments are noisy or when data is out-of-domain.
-Recent work leveraged uncertainty quantification techniques such as Monte Carlo dropout and deep ensembles to provide confidence intervals, but these techniques (as we show) are limited in several ways. \edit{In this paper we investigate more powerful and efficient uncertainty predictors for MT evaluation metrics and their potential to capture aleatoric and epistemic uncertainty.
-To this end we train the \textsc{Comet} metric with new heteroscedastic regression, divergence minimization, and direct uncertainty prediction objectives.} Our experiments show improved results on WMT20 and WMT21 metrics task datasets and a substantial reduction in computational costs.
-Moreover, they demonstrate the ability of our predictors to identify low quality references and to reveal model uncertainty due to out-of-domain data.
+Trainable evaluation metrics for machine translation (MT) exhibit strong correlation with human judgements, but they are often hard to interpret and might produce unreliable scores under noisy or out-of-domain data.
+Recent work has attempted to mitigate this with simple uncertainty quantification techniques (Monte Carlo dropout and deep ensembles), however these techniques (as we show) are limited in several ways – for example, they are unable to distinguish between different kinds of uncertainty, and they are time and memory consuming.
+In this paper, we propose more powerful and efficient uncertainty predictors for MT evaluation, and we assess their ability to target different sources of aleatoric and epistemic uncertainty.
+To this end, we develop and compare training objectives for the \textsc{Comet} metric to enhance it with an uncertainty prediction output, including heteroscedastic regression, divergence minimization, and direct uncertainty prediction.
+Our experiments show improved results on uncertainty prediction for the WMT metrics task datasets, with a substantial reduction in computational costs.
+Moreover, they demonstrate the ability of these predictors to address specific uncertainty causes in MT evaluation, such as low quality references and out-of-domain data.\footnote{Our code and data is available at: \url{https://github.com/deep-spin/uncertainties_MT_eval}}